iwanagahime/event-jam/README.md

 ## What Was Done

+### Design

+- to do flow charts and wire frames
+- We used Adobe xd to create page design.
+- We used a CSS framework (Bulma) to style our application.
-- We created a landing page that includes a search bar allowing the user to search for events by city and event type
+- We created an uncluttered landing page that includes a search bar allowing the user to search for events by city and event type.
-- Our search inputs are displayed on each of the application pages
+- We made sure that our search inputs are displayed on every of the application pages.
+- to do card design Our events cards contain navigation buttons

+### Functionality

-- We dynamically created an event card containing such data as event image, event name, date, time and venue
+- We dynamically created an event card containing such data as event image, event name, date, time and venue using jQuery.
-- Our events cards contain navigation buttons
-- We used a CSS framework (Bulma) to style our application
+- We used a helper file to keep our code non-repetitive and clean.
+To make sure it was easy to debug, maintain and scale.
-- We used Adobe xd to create page design
+- to do ticketmaster
-- We used the [TicketMaster](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/) to retrieve events data
+- to do covid
-- We used the [UK Coronavirus Dashboard] (https://coronavirus.data.gov.uk/details/developers-guide) to retrieve Covid-19 data
+- pagination
+- local storage
-- We formatted our code using prettier
+- We formatted our code formatted using lint (prettier).

 ### Planning

-Before we wrote a single line of code we created flowcharts, wireframes, to do Adobe xd for each of our pages and scenarios.
+Before we wrote a single line of code we created flowcharts, wireframes, and Adobe XD templates for each of our pages and scenarios.

 This allowed us to not only see the entire application in action but also identify where things may go wrong and where there are opportunities to reuse our functions.